|

 period.

-Frank Roh identified 22
+Franz Roh identified 22

 traits of Magic

-Realism.
+Realism .
 A simplified list of these and additional information is

 available by clicking here.

-Important features include a sharp focus throughout the
+The important features include a sharp focus throughout the

 painting, the smooth and thin application

-close and far subject matter, and the limited use of aerial
+subordination of painting techniques, and the limited use of aerial

 perspective and atmospheric effects.
+According to Roh, "the mystery

 There are a number of